For Confidential Help, Call

 Our PHP runs Monday through Friday from 9am-3:30pm, while our IOP is available three to five times weekly from 4-7pm.
 Programs are available at our Naperville, Chicago, and Northbrook centers.

-VIDEO: How does collaborative care work at SunCloud Health?
+Video: How does collaborative care work at SunCloud Health?

 Hear from our team on the benefits of a collaborative approach, including talk therapy, family therapy, and group counseling, in adolescent eating disorder treatment and co-occurring mental health conditions.